haberdashPI/vim-multi-repl/README.md

 4. R
 5. Julia

-You can easily configure it for your specific language or shell.
+You can quickly and easily configure it for your specific language or shell.
 For example, if python were not already available you could add the following to `.vimrc`:

 ```vim
 augroup PythonREPL